 (4) through an automobile collision investigation.

-In this paragraph, DUI lawyer is focused on discussing number “(1)” above, to wit, where a police officer observes a Vehicle Code violation.
-Having paper license plates is one of the ways a police officer can decide that you are in violation of the law.
-In the United States, unlike in many other countries, the law prohibits random contact by a police officer without a “reasonable suspicion” of a violation.
-For most Los Angeles drivers, it means that a police officer has to observe a California Vehicle Code violation, such as speeding, swerving, or having paper license plates.
-Missing front or rear license plate is a violation of California Vehicle Code section 5200 and is a reason to pull over a car.
-Take a note of the following four cases, two from California and two from Federal Courts.
+Here, Los Angeles DUI attorney explains “(1)”, to wit, a police officer observes a Vehicle Code violation.
+Having paper license plates is one of the ways a police officer can decide that you are in violation of California law.
+In the United States, unlike in many other countries, the law prohibits random contact by a police officer without a “reasonable suspicion” that some law was broken.
+For most Los Angeles drivers, that means that a police officer has to observe a California Vehicle Code violation, such as speeding, swerving, or having paper license plates.
+Missing the front or rear license plate is a violation of California Vehicle Code section 5200 and is a reason to pull over a car.
+Take note of the following four cases, two from California and two from Federal Courts.

 4. Similarly, in U.S. v.
 Wilson.
 205 F.3d 720 (4th Cir.
 2000) the defendant was stopped for not having permanent license plates on a vehicle he had recently purchased though his vehicle was validly displaying temporary paper license plates on the car.
 Their expiration date and the car’s make and vehicle identification number were handwritten on the bottom of the tag.
 The officer, though he never saw anything illegal about the tag or the operation of the car, stopped Wilson because he was unable to read the expiration date on the tag.
 An illegal firearm was discovered and Wilson was arrested.
 In overturning the denial of the motion to suppress, the Court stated: “An objective assessment of the facts and circumstances of this stop compels the conclusion that the officer lacked any articulable, reasonable suspicion that a violation had occurred.
 Simply put, he saw nothing wrong, and he suspected nothing.
 Upholding a stop on these facts would permit the police to make a random, suspicionless stop of any car with a temporary tag.
 The Fourth Amendment does not afford the police such unbridled discretion”